 People who are mindful don’t like to bother with thinking the ‘what ifs’ or ‘why– is this happening’.
 They simply accept things as it is and voila!
 There is no stress.

-They know that whatever situation that arises in any moment is what the Universe wants for him/her to experience it right there and then.
+They know that whatever situation arises at any moment is what the Universe wants for him/her to experience right there and then.

 So they accept it with grace.
 They don’t resist, and they simply surrender.